Hospitality Team Member Apprenticeship Level 2 Standard

 Summary

-- Know how to support and influence the team members
+• Knowing how to support and influence team members

-- Contribute to meetings, planning shifts and assist in the monitoring of standards to help ensure quality is maintained
+• Contributing to meetings, planning shifts and assisting in the monitoring of standards to ensure quality is maintained

 You will complete the Level 2 Hospitality Team Member Apprenticeship Standard.

-- You need to have an employer to support your Apprenticeship and be employed in a relevant job role.
+• You need to have an employer to support your apprenticeship and must be employed in a relevant job role.

-- The typical length of this Apprenticeship course is 18 months.
+• The typical length of this course is 18 months.

 Why Our College?